-Frequency: This award is to be issued only during the annual award cycle.
-Marines are authorized to receive only one SF each year.
-Cadets eligible: No This award is issued by the Commander, STARFLEET to recognize Marines who have rendered exceptional service to STARFLEET in general by demonstrating consistently outstanding performance, or by performing a task or service to a high standard of excellence.
-COMMANDANT'S MERITORIOUS SERVICE AWARD (CMSA)
+This award is given by the Commander, Starfleet to recognize a Marine who has rendered exceptional service to STARFLEET in general by demonstrating consistently outstanding performance over time, or by performing a task or service to a high standard of excellence.

+COMMANDANT'S MERITORIOUS SERVICE AWARD

+Issuing Authority: Commandant

+Frequency: As needed.
+One award each year.
+Ribbon Description: Olson ribbon.
+Red/Blue/White

-Issuing Authority: Commandant Frequency: As needed.
-Marines are authorized to receive one CMSA every three years.
-Cadets eligible: No This award is to recognize a Marine who has distinguished themselves through exceptionally meritorious conduct in the performance of service to the SFMC.
-This Marine will have performed outside the normal duties of grade, branch, specialty, or assignment to the degree of special recognition from senior leadership of the SFMC.
-Simple experience of an individual is not an adequate basis for this award.
-To qualify for this award, a Marine must have already been awarded the SFMC Service Commendation at least twice and have served in a leadership role in the SFMC at the brigade level or above for at least two (2) years.
-A leadership role is defined as serving as brigade staff or service on the GS as a commander, deputy or as part of command staff.
+Cadets eligible: No

+This award is given to any member of the SFMC who has distinguished themselves through exceptionally meritorious conduct in the performance of service to the SFMC over an extended period of time.
+This Marine will have performed above and beyond the normal duties of grade, branch, specialty or assignment to the degree of special recognition from key individuals of the SFMC.
+Simple experience of an individual is not adequate basis for this award.

+To qualify for this award, a Marine must have already been awarded the SFMC Service Commendation at least twice and have served in a leadership role in the SFMC on the Brigade level (or above) for at least 2 years.
+Leadership role means serving as BDE staff or service on the GS as a member, deputy or as part of the GS member's staff.
 The service does not have to be in the same role but must be continuous.
 At the discretion of the issuing authority, the continuous service requirement may be waived for just and stated cause in favor of 5 years total service as outlined above.
-At least three (3) years must pass between subsequent awards to any Marine.
-COMET (COMET)
+At least three (3) years must pass between issuance of this award to any specific individual.

-Issuing Authority: Brigade OIC Frequency: This award is to be issued as needed throughout the year.
-There is no limit to the number of times a Marine may receive the COMET.
-Cadets eligible: No This award is to recognize a Marine who saves another person from imminent harm without risking their life in the process.
-This award is to be considered when it is not clear if the harm that would have come to the person saved was of an immediate and potentially fatal nature as required by the Gold and Silver Nebula Awards.
-Imminent harm is defined as the probability of severe injury if action taken by the Marine had not occurred.
+COMET

+Issuing Authority: Brigade OIC

+Frequency: As needed.

+Ribbon Description: Gold/Purple Cadets eligible: No

+Imminent harm is defined as the probable severe injury if action by the Marine had not occurred.
 Severe injury is defined as broken bones, need for surgery, higher than normal pain and suffering, that is more than a few days of soreness or minor ache.

-Minor injuries such as a plant falling on an arm or leg, falls from a height of less than seven feet unless it is readily apparent that broken bones or other injuries would have resulted are excluded from consideration as they are not defined as serious.
+Minor injuries such as a plant falling on arm/ leg, falls from a height of less than seven feet unless it is readily apparent that broken bones or other injuries would probably result are excluded from consideration of this award as they are not defined as serious.
+Dependent upon the medical condition of the person saved (diabetes, brittle bones, etc.), some ordinarily excluded actions would qualify a Marine for this award; such medical condition information, therefore, should be included in the nomination.

-Dependent upon the medical condition of the person saved (diabetes, brittle bones, etc.) some ordinarily excluded actions would qualify a Marine for this award.
-Such medical condition information must be included in the nomination.
-CROSS OF VALOR (Brigade Marine of the Year) (CoV)
+CROSS OF VALOR (Brigade Marine of the Year)

+Issuing Authority: Brigade OIC

+Frequency: Annual.
+One award each year.